How about a little improvement?

 PRE-CLASS ACTIVITIES

 Before this ESL lesson on quantifiers begins, students read sentences (e.g. The company has few customers so they aren’t making a lot of money.) and answer questions about the differences between ‘few’, ‘a few’, ‘little’ and ‘a little’.
 After that, they complete statements in dialogues with those quantifiers.
-Then, students read the dialogues again, find more quantifiers (e.g. many, much, some, etc.) and put them in the correct group (countable nouns, uncountable nouns and both).
+Then, students read the dialogues again and put the underlined quantifiers (e.g. many, much, some, etc.) in the correct group (countable nouns, uncountable nouns and both).

 IN-CLASS ACTIVITIES